Sunday, September 30, 2018

 We knew that we were going to get to relax this morning because the Boonville Museum we wanted to see wasn't going to open until 10am.
 So we sat in Kemper Park enjoying our coffee and talking to a couple who walked by.
 Took a bike ride around town looking at the historic buildings, but our real intention was to get a donut.
 I found something called Yummy Donuts, but was a little skeptical because the maple bar I got for a $1.40 was awfully small.
 But one bite, and I was a fan.
 Delicious.
 We also picked up a few things at the grocery store across from the donut place.

 Finally made our way to the museum and then took a little side trip to see the Katy Trail bridge, which is partially restored and will cost quite a bit to do a complete restoration.
 Was kind of neat to look at it.
+Had a nice ride to Rocheport, which was an extremely cute little town, and if I were going to do this again I would probably stay there.

 Stop or you'll end up in the Missouri!